maxtkc/mvths-wiki/docs/037d-arrays.rst

 Exercise:
 ~~~~~~~~~

 #.
-Write a program that includes an array with three elements.
-Print the first element in the array and record the answer in your notebook.
+Write a program that includes an array with three numbers.
+Print the first element in the array.

 #.
-Write a program that includes an array with four elements.
-Print th last element in the array.
+Write a program that includes an array with four numbers.
+Print the last element in the array.

 #.
-Write a program that includes an array with four elements.
+Write a program that includes an array with four numbers.
 Print each element of the array in order.
 Each number should be printed on a separate line.

 #.
 Write a program that includes and array that holds four different numbers.
-Now print each element of the array in order using a 'for loop'.
+Print each element of the array in order using a 'for loop'.

    TEACHER CHECK \_\_\_\_

 #.
-Write a program that includes two arrays with three elements each.
-Compare the first element in both arrays.
-If they are equal, print “equal”.
+Write a program that includes two different arrays with three numbers each.
+Write program to compare the numbers in both arrays. i.e. compare the first number in one array with the first number in the other array and so on.
+If any of the pairs are equivalent, print “equal”.
 If they are not equal print “not equal.”

    TEACHER CHECK \_\_\_\_